How the Intelligent Chip Works - The Definitive Explanation

 Uh, Leaking Quantum Material?

 The original Intelligent Chip is a small orange plastic wafer the size of a camera's photo chip.
 When the Intelligent Chip is placed on top of a CD Player it automatically upgrades a CD (or any optical disc) when the CD is allowed to play for 1-2 seconds.
 The upgraded CD will lack the typical digital shrillness, hardness and thinness, be more correct-sounding and have considerably better inner detail and dynamics.
 In short, the CD will sound like a remastered version.
-The upgrade to the CD is permanent.
+The effects are permanent.
 The Intelligent Chip delivers a specific number of treatments, 10 for the GSIC-10 and 30 for the GSIC-30.
 If one attempts to treat a CD that's already been upgraded, the Intelligent Chip recognizes the CD has been upgraded and won't use up a treatment unnecessarily.
 In 2009 Machina Dynamica introduced The New Intelligent Chip, then The Super Intelligent Chip, incorporating the latest technological advancements, in June 2011.
 This paper applies to all versions of the Intelligent Chip.
-For the best performance, upgrading or optimizing your audio components is just as important as upgrading and running preventive maintenance software on your computer.

 When not in use, the Intelligent Chip is stored in its protective white plastic case (see photo below) to prevent light from striking it and reducing the number of treatments.
 They're hard to see but inside the protective case are two super-thin clear polycarbonate sheets that help shield the chip from light.
 The manufacturer states, "The Intelligent Chip should be put back into the packing case after using, because the packing case can protect the quantum material of the Intelligent Chip, preventing them from leaking."